opnfv/yardstick/docs/testing/user/userguide/13-nsb-installation.rst

           mgmt:
             cidr: '1.1.1.7/24'

- c) Build guest image for VNF to run.
+ 3. Build guest image for VNF to run.
     Most of the sample test cases in Yardstick are using a guest image called ``yardstick-nsb-image`` which deviates from an Ubuntu Cloud Server image Yardstick has a tool for building this custom image with SampleVNF.